 - 5. Diagram the form of this song in reasonable detail (in general, down to the phrase level).
-Please include the following information in your diagram: - arches representing phrases (label above each arch with lower-case letters near the end of the alphabet: x, x', y, etc.) - number of measures per phrase (write the number below the peak of each arch) - the cadence type that ends each phrase, to the extent this is possible (written below the end of the arch) - a higher level of arches showing how these phrases group into larger formal units (label above each super-arch with upper-case letter near the beginning of the alphabet: A, A', B, etc.)
+Please include the following information in your diagram: - arches representing phrases (label above each arch with lower-case letters near the end of the alphabet: x, x', y, etc.) - number of measures per phrase (either write the starting/ending measure numbers at the ends of the phrases or write the total number of measures below the peak of each arch) - the cadence type that ends each phrase, to the extent this is possible (written below the end of the arch) - a higher level of arches showing how these phrases group into larger formal units (label above each super-arch with upper-case letter near the beginning of the alphabet: A, A', B, etc.)

-There's no need to diagram down to the subphrase level unless they're very prominent (i.e., they sound like phrases) or otherwise important.
+There's no need to diagram down to the subphrase level unless they're very prominent (i.e., they sound almost like phrases) or otherwise important.